Sjava: 2017– 2019: Umphako and Umqhele

 The film Black Panther was accompanied by a soundtrack album curated by rapper Kendrick Lamar, which Sjava appeared on.
 Sjava was featured on the song "Seasons", alongside rappers Mozzy and a TDE rapper Reason.
 The album was nominated at the 61st Annual Grammy Awards for Album of the Year, making it his first nominee at the ceremony for his appearance.

 The lead single from Sjava's debut EP Umpakho, "Abangani" featuring Saudi and Emtee was released on 14 June 2018 accompanied by a video paying homage to their humble beginnings.
 On 24 June 2018, Sjava earned a BET Award for Best New International Act at the 2018 event.
 Umphako was released on 6 July 2018.
 The four-track project topped the iTunes local chart on its first day, and is described as Sjava asserting himself as an empathetic worker's champion.

 Sjava's second studio album Umqhele was released on 14 December 2018.
 The album's lead single "Umama", was released seven days before the album was available.
 "Umama" later spawned a version on the global music platform COLORS, where he was featured performing the song on 13 May 2019.
 Umqhele atopped the iTunes local chart and received positive reviews from critics.

 On 23 November 2019, Sjava bagged Best Male Artist in Southern Africa award at 2019 All Africa Music Awards.

 On 26 May 2020, Sjava announced via social media that he has departed his label, Ambitiouz Entertainment.
 He expressed gratitude towards the label for giving him an "opportunity and platform when no one did".

-2020-present: 1020 Cartel, Umsebenzi EP, Isibuko, Ukhamba
+2020-2025: 1020 Cartel, Umsebenzi EP, Isibuko, Ukhamba

 Following departure with Ambitiouz Entertainment, Sjava self signed to his record deal 1020 Cartel and released his Extended Play Umsebenzi on 14 December 2020.
 The EP was certified with gold plaque.

 Sjava appeared on a collaboration "10k" with South African band Mafikizolo released on 10 June 2022.

 In December 2022, he announced his third studio album Isibuko, which was released 27 January 2023.
 It features guests such as Shwi, Saudi, Emtee, Sampa the Great, Delayde, Lolli Native, Qwabe Twins, Umzukulu, Umzulu Phaqa, Udumakahle, Anzo, Vernotile, Inkos' Yamagcokama, and Nontokozo Mkhize.

 The song "Isoka" featuring Q Twins and Mzukulu charted number 1 on Metro FM Top 30 for two consecutive weeks.